opendatasoft/slate/source/includes/_dataset_security.md

     Setting <code>is_data_visible</code> to <code>false</code> will void the effect of the <code>filter_query</code> value.
 No data at all will be visible by the target.
 </aside>

-## Retrieve the global accessibility policy
+## Retrieve the general accessibility policy

 GET `datasets/<dataset_uid>/security/is_access_restricted`

-## Set the global accessibility policy
+## Set the general accessibility policy

 PUT `datasets/<dataset_uid>/security/is_access_restricted`